paigetiedeman/VendorTracker.Solution/README.md

 ## Description

-This web application takes users inputs of items and places them in a UL list using RESTful routing.
+This web application takes users inputs of orders and places them in a UL list using RESTful routing.
+"Vendors" can place orders that have clickable links to take you to each order that will have more information about that order.

 ## Installation Requirements